 - Monitor and review programming to ensure that schedules are met, guidelines are adhered to, and performances are of adequate quality.

-Program Directors with little to no experience tend to make between $31780 and $45140 while the more experienced ones make over $104780 per year.
+Program Directors with little to no experience tend to make between $34450 and $48520 while the more experienced ones can earn over $110350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Program Director is to move to a higher paying state like CA. Right now, the highest paying states for Program Directors are CA, NY, NJ, DC and IL.
+One of the easiest ways to increase your salary as a Program Director is to move to a higher paying state like NY.
+Right now, the highest paying states for Program Directors are NY, CA, NJ, DC and CT.

-3 other factors that can increase your salary as A Program Director is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Program Director is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Program Directors what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Program Directors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons